Review Dreams of Sanity "Masquerade" the Album That Is Based off of the Phantom of the Opera

 The Front Album Cover for Masquerade

-The Motivation for This Album Review
+The Motivation for This Album Review of Masquerade

 Where did the motivation to review this second studio album come from?
 When you are at a point in your life that you know that you have to redeem yourself because your behavior throughout the past two months has not been good enough for your standards, music can help you gain a different perspective on life.
 Austria may not be a heavy metal hotbed but I will admit, Sandra Schleret has a beautiful voice and even looks beautiful so that is another reason to give this band a chance even though they have disbanded years ago.